LubinKerhuel/hugo/content/docs/inverted-pendulum.md

 ### IMU sensor

-The unique sensor used is a 6 DoF[^DoF] IMU[^IMU] sensor: the ICM-20608 from invensense mounted on a [drotek board](https://store.drotek.com/sensors/779-imu-6dof-icm20608-invensense-pcb-8944595424761.html) provides:
+The unique sensor used is a 6 DoF[^DoF] sensor: the ICM-20608 from invensense mounted on a [drotek board](https://store.drotek.com/sensors/779-imu-6dof-icm20608-invensense-pcb-8944595424761.html) provides:

 - a 3 axis Accelerometers and
 - a 3 axis rate gyro.

-The ICM-20608 values are read through an I2C interface running at 400kHz.
-The I2C interface implemented through the I2C blocks for dsPIC enable hot plug of the sensor: The microcontroller sends an initialization sequence for the sensor each time this last is detected.
-Others sensor boards were tested endowed with MPU9250 and MPU6050 chips.
-The GY-91 board is currently the more commonly found on the market and has 10 DoF[^DoF].
+The ICM-20608 values are read all 6 values at $1kHz$ through an I2C interface clocked at $400kHz$.
+The I2C interface implemented through the I2C blocks for dsPIC enable hot plug of the sensor: The microcontroller initialize the sensor each time this last is detected on the I2C bus.
+Others sensor boards were tested using MPU9250 or MPU6050 chips.
+The GY-91 board is currently one widespread board and has 10 DoF[^DoF] (3 acceletometers, 3 rate gyor, 3 magnetometers, and one pressure sensor).

 - The accelerometer is configured with a range of $\pm 8g$ low pass filtered at $99Hz$.
 - The rage gyro is configured with a range of $\pm 500 \deg/s$ low pass filtered at $250Hz$.

+The data fusion algorithm in the simulink IMU[^IMU] sub-system perform a data fusion algorithm to reconstruct a drift-free absolute quaternion angular position (except on the yaw angle when magnetometer is not available).
+The drift-free pitch angle is the only one requierd to stabilize the pendulum.

 ### UART interface {#UARTINTERFACE}

-The PCB board provides a $3.3V$ regulator and 4 pin extra interface ( GND, +3.3v, Tx, Rx ) to connect either a data logger, a radio link for telemetry module or an RC receiver capable of S.BUS or S.Port protocol (i.e. UART based).
+The PCB board provides a $3.3V$ regulator and 4 pin extra interface ( GND, +3.3v, Tx, Rx ) to connect either an UART [data-logger](https://github.com/d-ronin/openlager/wiki) or [radio link](http://ardupilot.org/copter/docs/common-sik-telemetry-radio.html#common-sik-telemetry-radio) for telemetry module or an [RC receiver](https://www.frsky-rc.com/product/xsr/) capable of S.BUS, S.Port or P.Port protocol (all UART based).